saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 ---

-[Golang present](https://godoc.org/golang.org/x/tools/present) tool is very handy to create quick, minimal presentations.
+[Golang present](https://godoc.org/golang.org/x/tools/present) tool is very handy for creating quick, minimal presentations.
 Install the package, edit a text file and start serving.
 Text files are easier to manage than a bloated desktop presentation tool (you know who you are).
 I can check in my files into git, make quick changes and take notes on the fly like noting down unanswered questions